somatechlat/SomaAgentHub/README.md

 ## 📞 Support & Next Steps

 Questions, bug reports, or feature requests?
 Open an issue or start a discussion in this repository.
-For deployment assistance, follow the runbook in `docs/runbook.md` and the Kubernetes guide in `docs/Kubernetes-Setup.md`.
+For deployment assistance, follow the runbooks under `docs/technical-manual/runbooks/` (start with `service-is-down.md`) and the deployment guide in `docs/technical-manual/deployment.md`.

 ---